Dutch PM Quitting Politics After Record 13-year Term - UrduPoint

 "I would like to say something personal.
 There has been speculation over the past few days about what motivates me.
 The only answer is the Netherlands," Rutte said during a parliamentary debate on the fall of the coalition.

 "Yesterday morning, I took the decision that I am no longer suitable to be the new leader of the VVD (his party).
-When the new government is sworn in after the elections, I will quit politics.
+When the new government is sworn in after the elections, I will quit politics."
+He later told reporters: "This is not entirely without emotion...
+But it feels good to pass the baton."
+Rutte "blew up his own government in the hope -- in my opinion, and I am not the only one -- that early elections would go well for his VVD liberal party and also for himself," said social scientist Hans Boutellier, professor at Vrije Universiteit Amsterdam.

+"And I think -- but it's a bit of a guess of course -- that he was actually blamed too much," he told AFP.

 The farmers have held months of rowdy rallies against plans to cut livestock numbers and maybe close some farms to meet environmental targets.